 The Chili Mac is good enough for everyday eating, with noodles and beans in a rich chile-flavored tomato sauce.
 Not a single dud in the bunch.
 Also, Mountain House breakfasts are made with eggs, and aren’t highly sweetened carb bombs.
 Mountain House isn’t “will do in an emergency” food.
 It’s food that will keep a long time in case of emergency.

 Their Biscuits and Gravy made fans out of testers who hate biscuits and gravy.
 So much so, they’ve already ordered some for their emergency food supply.

 Legacy Foods 120 Serving Bucket

 Our pick for vegetarians is the $299 Legacy 120 Serving Breakfast Lunch and Dinner bucket.
-The Legacy food bucket is a good product, with the most attention paid to health and nutrition, although not a contender for our best overall picks.
+The Legacy food bucket is a good product, with the most attention paid to health and nutrition, although it’s not a contender for our best overall picks.
 It’s relatively low on calories, covering two people for two weeks at 1,500 calories per day.

-It’s completely vegetarian-friendly, non-GMO, has no high-fructose corn syrup, and has a decent amount of fiber for a meatless product at 16 grams per day.
+This food is completely vegetarian-friendly, non-GMO, has no high-fructose corn syrup, and has a decent amount of fiber for a meatless product at 16 grams per day.
 It comes very lightly seasoned, which you may dislike or enjoy because it allows you to customize to personal taste.